stnolting/neorv32-verilog/README.md

 [`src/neorv32_verilog_wrapper.vhd`](https://github.com/stnolting/neorv32-verilog/blob/main/src/neorv32_verilog_wrapper.vhd)
 is provided.
 This wrapper can be used to configure the processor setup according to the requirements.
-The default wrapper from this repository only implements a minimal subset of the available configuration options and interfaces - just enough to run the built-in bootloader.
+The default wrapper from this repository only implements a minimal subset of the available configuration options and interfaces - just enough to run the processor's built-in bootloader.

 Have a look at the original [processor top entity (`neorv32_top.vhd`)](https://github.com/stnolting/neorv32/blob/main/rtl/core/neorv32_top.vhd) and just copy the generics and interfaces that you would like to use for the Verilog setup.